-One program is subsidized, or public, housing that can range from single-family houses to high rise apartments.
-There are approximately 1.2 million households living in government-run public housing units.
+- Subsidized, or public, housing can range from single-family houses to high rise apartments.
+There are about 1.2 million households living in government-run public housing units.

-Another option is The Housing Choice Voucher Program (formerly Section 8), which is the federal government’s biggest program assisting struggling individuals and families.
+- The Housing Choice Voucher Program (formerly Section 8) is the federal government’s biggest program assisting struggling individuals and families.
 Unlike public housing, Housing Choice Voucher assistance is provided on behalf of the family or individual and provided directly to your landlord once a month.
 You’re responsible for covering the remaining balance due.
 With this program, you can choose any housing that meets the requirements of the program without being limited to units located in subsidized housing projects.

 There are other solutions when you need rental assistance, whether for a short- or long-term need.
 The first thing you need to do, however, is to review or create your monthly budget to make sure that you’re not spending too much on housing and that you’ll be able to pay back any money you may decide to borrow (or that you’re currently behind on).